 Bill Laimbeer, Rick Mahorn, Charles Oakley and Anthony Mason were tough guys too, but they never climbed into the stands to get into a fight with fans half their size because they got their feelings hurt by their heckling like he did!

 It’s still puzzling trying to figure out why the Lakers held on to GM Mitch Kupchak for as long as they did.
 Kupchak continually failed at his job.
 All of his personnel decisions made national news…for the wrong reasons!

 The Chris Paul Trade Veto by David Stern basically accelerated the Lakers downfall.

 It kill any chance Mike Brown had at succeeding as Laker’s head coach.
 Brown envisioned an offensive scheme being run by CP3, instead he had to settle for an over the hill Steve Nash, whom very quickly got injured.

 The Lakers did have Chris Paul clear in their sights, and their road back to their Show Time Glory Days seemed imminent, but David Stern held a press conference and used a four letter word to describe the trade…VETO!

-Lakers Nation was shock and stun on the reason The Commissioner was Hating on ’em, but…
+Lakers Nation was stun and lost for words on the reason The Commish was hating on ’em, but…

 It was common knowledge around NBA circles that all of the owners had vow revenge against the Lakers after they pretty much got Pau Gasol for free years earlier from Memphis and they used David Stern to deliver the message.